Getting your home ready and safe

 Before you go to the hospital for surgery, set up your home to make your life easier when you come back.
 Do this well in advance of your surgery.

 Devices and equipment can make it easier for you move around, dress, use the toilet, shower, and perform other daily tasks.

 Ask your doctor, nurse, or physical therapist about getting your home ready.

 Make sure everything you will need during the day is easy to get to and on the same floor where you will spend most of your time.
 If you will need to use the stairs, you should not have to go up and down them more than once a day.

 Have a bed that is low enough so that your feet touch the floor when you sit on the edge of the bed.
-You should also make sure the bed is not too low that it will be difficult for you to get up.
 Set it up on the first floor if you can.
 You will not need a hospital bed, but your mattress should be firm.